zS1L3NT/ts-npm-ytmusic-api/docs/guides/usage/getArtistAlbums.md

 # Getting an artist's albums

-`getArtistAlbums()` will fetch you information about a specific artist's albums by it's ID.
+`getArtistAlbums()` will fetch you information about a specific artist's albums by its ID.

 ```ts
 ytmusic.getArtistAlbums("UCTUR0sVEkD8T5MlSHqgaI_Q").then(artistAlbums => {